University Hospitals Cleveland Medical Center Has a Volunteer Opportunity for Every Skill Set and Interest

 The following are some of the areas in which we place volunteers.
 If you do not see an opportunity that appeals to you, please indicate your special interest or talent on your application.

-- UH Seidman Cancer Center Infusion Center: Not all patients are able to come for treatment with a caregiver or family member.
-Volunteers provide companionship for patients during chemotherapy, distribute activities and snacks, assist staff with organizing supplies.
+- University Hospitals Seidman Cancer Center Infusion Center: Not all patients are able to come for treatment with a caregiver or family member.
+Volunteers provide companionship for patients during chemotherapy, distribute activities and snacks, and assist staff with organizing supplies.
+Weekday placements only.

-- Child Life Activities: Do you enjoy reading, making art, and playing games with children?
+- Rainbow Unit: Do you enjoy reading, making art and playing games with children?
 Are you interested in working with infants and children?
-Child Life Activities volunteers are specially trained to visit and interact with pediatric patients from birth through 18 in the activity centers and at patients’ bedsides.
+Rainbow Unit volunteers are specially trained to visit and interact with pediatric patients from birth through 18 in the activity centers and at the bedside.
 You will work with patients and families to help make their stay at UH Rainbow Babies & Children’s Hospital more enjoyable by providing company and comfort to them.

-- Patient and Family Advisory Councils: The Councils are composed of patients and caregivers who work with members of the hospital staff to provide valuable feedback and personal insights on the patient care experience.
-Councils exist at UH Rainbow Babies and Children’s Hospital, UH Seidman Cancer Center and the Medical/Surgical Areas.
+- Patient and Family Partnership Councils: The councils are composed of patients and caregivers who work with members of the hospital staff to provide valuable feedback and personal insights on the patient care experience.
+Councils exist at UH Rainbow Babies & Children’s Hospital, UH Seidman Cancer Center and the medical/surgical areas.
 For more information contact the Volunteer Services Department at 216-844-1504.

 - Clerical/Reception: Are you looking to keep active with your clerical skills?
 Make a difference in an office environment by assisting staff with greeting visitors and working with phones, filing, copying and computers.
 This role provides volunteers the opportunity to gain experience in a professional environment or supportive waiting area and learn new skills.
 Opportunities exist in various offices, reception desks and patient care waiting areas throughout the hospital.